sampath4292/ecommerce-microservices-app/readme.md

 - **Apache Kafka** for business events and distributed communication
 - **ActiveMQ** for reliable point-to-point notification tasks
 - **PostgreSQL** for service-specific data persistence
-- **Saga Pattern** for handling distributed transactions and compensating actions
+- **Saga Pattern** for handling distributed transactions and compensating actions // will be implemented
 - **Docker Compose** for local infrastructure

 ### High-Level Flow